 Click Generate folders.
 This fills in the hex, towns, dungeons, tables, and other folder settings with sensible defaults under your world folder and creates them in your vault.
 Any field you've already filled in is left untouched.

 Click the map icon in the left ribbon (or use the command palette: Open Hexmaker hex map).
-You'll be prompted to create your first region — give it a name, choose its size, and pick a terrain palette.
+You'll be prompted to create your first map — give it a name, choose its size, and pick a terrain palette.

 You're ready to start mapping.